leonardo-szlowieniec-reboucas/tellme-backend/README.md

 # tellme-backend

-Please, change the database configuration in application.properties
+Java 11, Spring Boot, MVC, JPA (Hibernate)

+The database is configured for Postgres.
+If you want to change to another one, remember to change the application.properties and database driver in pom.xml.

 *localhost:5000